-If you have served in any country's military: Military records and a photocopy.
+For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.
+WES OF If you have ever been convicted of a crime: Court and criminal records, English translation, and a photocopy.
+If you have served in any country's military: Military records, English translation, and a photocopy.
 If you are adopted: Adoption papers or custody documents, English translation, and a photocopy.
-If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, English translation, and a photocopy along with divorce records for any previous marriage s of either parent.
+If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parentranslation, and a photocopy along with divorce records for any previous marriages of either parent. it, English